phan-t/cas-socialabs/_posts/2019-05-23-cloud-agnostic-bp.md

 3. Drag a Cloud Agnostic Machine object onto the canvas, and note how the YAML changes on the right side.
 4. Modify the YAML so that the blueprint uses the **ubuntu** image, and the **small** flavor.
 5. At the bottom of the YAML block, start a new line (correctly indented) and begin typing **constraints**.
 You can type this out in its entirety, or select the autocomplete option.
 Hit enter to start a new line and notice how it auto populates `- tag:`
-6. Add `platform:aws` to as a constraint for the placement decision().
+6. Add `platform:aws` as a constraint for the placement decision.

 ##### Sample YAML
 ```yaml